heywoodlh/urlscan-py/README.md

 The `--url` flag can accept more than one URL at a time.

-#### Save scan queue UUID results to file:
+#### Save scan queue UUID results to different database file:

-`./urlscan.py scan --url https://google.com --save`
+`./urlscan.py scan --url https://google.com --db mydatabase.db`

-This would allow the user to review the UUIDs of previously queued scans.
-This defaults to a file named 'query_results' within the same directory.
-The `--save` argument can be used to specify a different file to save the queried scan results to like so:
+This would allow the user to easily review the UUIDs of previously queued scans in an sqlite3 database.
+This defaults to a file named 'urlscan.db' within the same directory if no other file is specified.

-`./urlscan.py scan --url https://google.com --save scanfile.txt`

-The scans are saved with a time stamp directly above each saved scan initiation result.

-#### Scan multiple domains stored in file 'example-domains.txt' and save queued scans' UUIDs
+#### Scan multiple domains stored in file 'example-domains.txt'

-`./urlscan.py scan --url * --file 'example-domains.txt' --save`
+`./urlscan.py scan --url * --file 'example-domains.txt'`

 Each domain should be stored in a file with each domain separated by a newline